Oort cloud: Stellar perturbations and stellar companion hypotheses

 Besides the galactic tide, the main trigger for sending comets into the inner Solar System is thought to be interaction between the Sun's Oort cloud and the gravitational fields of nearby stars or giant molecular clouds.
-The orbit of the Sun through the plane of the Milky Way sometimes brings it in relatively close proximity to other stellar systems.
-For example, it is hypothesized that 70 thousand years ago, perhaps Scholz's Star passed through the outer Oort cloud (although its low mass and high relative velocity limited its effect).
+The orbit of the Sun through the plane of the Milky Way sometimes brings it into relatively close proximity to other stellar systems.
+For example, it is hypothesized that 70,000 years ago Scholz's Star passed through the outer Oort cloud (although its low mass and high relative velocity limited its effect).
 During the next 10 million years the known star with the greatest possibility of perturbing the Oort cloud is Gliese 710.
 This process could also scatter Oort cloud objects out of the ecliptic plane, potentially also explaining its spherical distribution.

 In 1984, physicist Richard A. Muller postulated that the Sun has an as-yet undetected companion, either a brown dwarf or a red dwarf, in an elliptical orbit within the Oort cloud.
 This object, known as Nemesis, was hypothesized to pass through a portion of the Oort cloud approximately every 26 million years, bombarding the inner Solar System with comets.
 However, to date no evidence of Nemesis has been found, and many lines of evidence (such as crater counts), have thrown its existence into doubt.
 Recent scientific analysis no longer supports the idea that extinctions on Earth happen at regular, repeating intervals.
 Thus, the Nemesis hypothesis is no longer needed to explain current assumptions.

 A somewhat similar hypothesis was advanced by astronomer John J. Matese of the University of Louisiana at Lafayette in 2002.
 He contends that more comets are arriving in the inner Solar System from a particular region of the postulated Oort cloud than can be explained by the galactic tide or stellar perturbations alone, and that the most likely cause would be a Jupiter-mass object in a distant orbit.
 This hypothetical gas giant was nicknamed Tyche.
 The WISE mission, an all-sky survey using parallax measurements in order to clarify local star distances, was capable of proving or disproving the Tyche hypothesis.
 In 2014, NASA announced that the WISE survey had ruled out any object as they had defined it.